jgagne/ajovt3-zs20-vskk/01-bespoke-character-description.md

 1. Design a bespoke character; working from the Latin alphabet, choose a single letterform from A through Z using any style (lowercase or uppercase, sans-serif or serif, cursive or fantasy, etc.) and technique (analog or digital).
 2. Write a concise, accessible, and semantic alternative text description of the final letterform design in under 100 characters.
-    - For example: A large painted black serif capital letter O with a white oval center on an off-white background.
+    - For example: A large painted black serif capital letter O with a white oval center, on an off-white background.
 3. Also consider text for a caption: Letter, designer, and a list of materials or process.
     - For example: *O*, Lauren Cook.
 Assorted moss for floral arrangements, hot glue, and wire.